jlavicka/ei_project/README.md

-There are still a few bugs that need fixing.
-If there are any issues please let me know.
+There are still a few additional bugs that need fixing.
+If you come across any of these issues please let me know.